FedericoPonzi/vfat-rs/README.md

 A simple VFAT implementation written in rust, and mostly tested against Linux's vfat driver.

 It aims to be straightforward to understand and easy to use in a custom kernel.
-Currently supports reads and writes but it doesn't support renaming of files/directory and flush().
+Currently, supports:

+* File and directory creation,
+* File reading and writing,
+* Partial directory and file deletion.
+Deletion updates the entry's metadata to mark it as deleted, but it's never garbage collected
+* Partial renaming support.

+Needs:

+* Better deletion support.
+* Better renaming support.
+When you rename an object, the metadata size can grow or shrink.
+* Flushing and actual usage of the cache.

 ## no_std

-This component was first developed with no_std in mind. `std` is mostly supported behind a feature flag.
+This component was first developed with no_std in mind. `std` is supported behind a feature flag, and it is mostly used to ease testing.
 Check example/simple.rs for a usage example.

+The exported apis are in the api crate.
+You should implement the TimestampTrait which interfaces with your OS's time driver if you care to have accurate creation/deletion timestamps.
+Alloc support is also needed.

 ## Run example

-To run the example, first create a vfat fs using tests/setup.sh then run the example file using:
+To run the example, first create a vfat fs using the script `tests/setup.sh`.
+This script:

+* creates a vfat fs,
+* mounts it,
+* writes a bounch of files and directory
+* unmounts it.

+It needs sudo access for mount and unmount.
+Then you're ready to run the example file using:

 ```bash
 cargo run --example simple --feature std